University of Charleston

 An applicant can choose to submit these materials at the time of application.
 Otherwise, the Office of Admissions will formally request these items after receipt of the admissions application and transcripts.
 The Director of Admissions Operations and/or the Executive Vice President of Enrollment Management of Admissions may also take into consideration the length of time since previous coursework was attempted.

-2. Evaluation of credits: International students who have taken post-secondary courses outside the United States are required to have their international credentials professionally evaluated by a third-party organization.
-Two acceptable examples of an evaluation by a third-party organization are a “course by course” evaluation by either of the following organizations:
+International students who have taken post-secondary courses outside the United States are required to have their international credentials professionally evaluated by a third-party organization recognized by the National Association of Credential Evaluation Services (NACES).
+“Course by course” evaluations are required for post-secondary transcripts.
+Simple translations will not be accepted.

-6. Students from the following list of countries do not need to submit an ESL test score but should still submit an SAT or ACT score
+2. Students from the following list of countries do not need to submit an ESL test score